dyuan459/hydra/README.md

+# Notes for Yolov3:
+## Pre-training
+Use the Efficient Object Detection (EOD) project as pre-training and ignore steps here
+## Pruning
+Testing was done so far with the instructions for pruning as is and with a checkpoint from Yolov3.
+1. Print statements are a bit deceptive, for example current loss is the original EOD loss and clean vs adversarial loss weight are 1:1
+2. Extensive testing has not been done yet but it works on the surface.
+Deeper testing recommended to verify pruning is done properly.
+3. Printing is a bit spammy as it includes weights as well.
+4. Only unstructured pruning.
+5. snip_init is where importance scores seem to be done so implementing DeepLIFT is likely to be done here.
+6. Just realized that the venv I was using to test this was from the EOD project, the current requirements.txt may not work properly.
+7. Remember to module load opencv here.
+8.

+## the other steps
+Not done.

 # HYDRA: Pruning Adversarially Robust Neural Networks (NeurIPS 2020)

 Repository with code to reproduce the results and checkpoints for compressed networks in [our paper on novel pruning techniques with robust training](https://arxiv.org/abs/2002.10509).
 This repository supports all four robust training objectives: iterative adversarial training, randomized smoothing, MixTrain, and CROWN-IBP.